Enhanced Climbing Image Nudged Elastic Band method with Hessian Eigenmode Alignment: Conclusions

 The method proves equally effective for surface systems.
-Tests on the OptBench Pt(111) heptamer island dataset—comprising 59 distinct diffusion mechanisms—confirm that RONEB maintains its efficiency advantage.
-Despite tight convergence criteria and the presence of low-frequency modes typical of surface diffusion, the hybrid protocol yielded a 28\% reduction in force calls without sacrificing accuracy.
+Tests on the OptBench Pt(111) heptamer island dataset, comprising 59 distinct diffusion mechanisms—confirm that OCI-NEB maintains its efficiency advantage.
+Despite tight convergence criteria and the presence of low-frequency modes typical of surface diffusion, the hybrid protocol yielded a 31\% mean reduction in force calculations with negligible structural deviation from the CI-NEB saddle points.

-These results suggest that RONEB serves as a highly effective tool for high-throughput transition state searches, even in the context of machine-learned potentials where surface topology may deviate from the smooth harmonic basins assumed by traditional optimizers.
-By dynamically decoupling the saddle point search from the reaction path constraints, RONEB provides a reliable pathway to automated chemical discovery in complex systems.
+These results indicate that OCI-NEB is well suited to high-throughput transition state searches, including those driven by machine-learned potentials whose surface topology may deviate from the smooth harmonic basins assumed by traditional optimizers.
+By dynamically decoupling the saddle point search from the reaction path constraints, OCI-NEB provides a reliable pathway to automated chemical discovery in complex systems.
 As machine-learned potentials reduce the cost of individual force evaluations, the computational bottleneck shifts toward optimization efficiency on rough landscapes.
-Additionally, the method degrades gracefully to match CINEB results, by tuning a single scale-independent parameter, namely the relative change from initial path before activation of the MMF method, we posit this holds promise for high-throughput calculations, where a strict protocol could be applied across a diverse dataset or for reaction pathway discovery.
+The method also degrades gracefully to match CI-NEB results by tuning the relative trigger factor, which controls the degree of path relaxation before dimer activation.
+These scale-independent parameters transfer across diverse chemical systems without re-tuning, while the penalty shape is derived from first principles.
+OCI-NEB therefore holds promise for high-throughput calculations, where a single protocol can be applied across a diverse dataset for reaction pathway discovery.